 See the zoo, the museums, the monuments… a stroll thru history

-Our family has been able to put together this list of Washington DC travel tips through our many short visits to Washington DC.
+Our family has been able to put together this list of Washington DC travel tips through our many short visits to Washington DC for kids even more fun!

 We live fairly close to DC, so have tried to expose the children to the history of that area (building life experiences).